xcir/C81-VarnishCache-inline-C-VMOD-guidebook/VMOD_en.rst

 C function name	("\HDR_RESP,,sp,002X:" "A", "B",
 			vrt_magic_string_end);
 until the third argument the same as when reading, the rest is similar to the way of writing of type STRING.
 String you specify more than one are combined.at thevrt_magic_string_endPlease specify theend.
-In addition, you only need to specify the 0 if you want to delete the field itself.
+In addition, you specify the following: If you want to delete the field itself VCL		VRT_SetHdr;remove
-VCL		VRT_SetHdr;remove
+C function
+	Until 3.0.3 VRT_SetHdr(sp,HDR_RESP,”\002X:”,0);
+	Until 3.0.4 VRT_SetHdr(sp,HDR_RESP,”\002X:”,vrt_magic_string_unset);
+Third argument varies depending on the different versions.
+There even to such a change in the change of revision Varnish.
+Let's put out the code in the first-C If you suddenly stop working.

-C function name	(,sp,resp.http.X.HDR_RESP,"\0delete;:002X") If you want toNot required vrt_magic_string_end for struct sess *
+for struct sess *
 The first argument of the function for reading and writing variablesp,has been designated the "sp" by all means.
 This variable holds the state of the session.